xi-project/zf-boilerplate/README.md

 With domain logic out of the way, what's left in our controller?
 Accepting input from the request, performing commands and queries on the Service based on the data, then displaying a view based on the result.
 The former are the result of our previous refactoring, so let's focus on the latter.

-Displaying a view consists of **a)** making a decision on what kind of view to produce - success, failure, something else? - and **b)** providing necessary data to the view layer.
+Displaying a view consists of **a) making a decision on what kind of view to produce** - success, failure, something else? - and **b) providing necessary data to the view layer**.
 You don't need to be psychic to guess we find there's a problem with this.
 Suppose you find, within a view, that you need to show a different set of data. *Display five instead of ten most recent articles?
 Right.* Where do you go to make that change?
 If you answer "the controller", you're in violation of the single responsibility principle.

 Changes in the view layer shouldn't necessitate changes in the controller layer.
 The model layer, sure - that's where the data is supposed to come from.
 But the controller layer has no stake in this interaction.
 It's an unnecessary middleman we can do away with. *Entrant Presenters.*

-The controller doesn't pass anything into the view layer.
-Instead, as its return value it reports a state that the Presenter is free to respond to.
+**The controller doesn't pass anything into the view layer.** Instead, as its return value it reports a state that the Presenter is free to respond to.
 (If there is no decision to make, the state will correspondingly be `null` - no need to do anything.)
 The Presenter, given access to the Service layer, will dig up all the data necessary for displaying the chosen view and, if necessary, pass it on to a template.
-It's exactly as you would do within a controller, but in the right place.
+It's mostly exactly as you would do within a controller, but in the right place.

 The Presenter should, obviously, not order the Service to manipulate the domain in any way, but just query it.
-Code-level mechanisms for the [command-query segregation principle](http://martinfowler.com/bliki/CommandQuerySeparation.html) to enforce this point do not come built-in, but it's possible to facilitate in client code eg. by extracting read-only interfaces from the actual services and referring only to those in the view layer.
+Code-level mechanisms to enforce the point of  [command-query segregation principle](http://martinfowler.com/bliki/CommandQuerySeparation.html) do not come built-in, but it's possible to facilitate in client code eg. by extracting read-only interfaces from the actual services and referring only to those in the view layer.

 ## Outcomes

 Great.
 We've factored slices of the view and model from the controller and to their respective layers.
-As a result, our code should be more cohesive and more easily testable.
+As a result, our code should be **more cohesive, less coupled and more easily testable**.
 Have a go at it!

 Next up, some conventions it will likely be useful to familiarize yourself with.

-# Working with the boilerplate
+# Conventions: working with the boilerplate

 The boilerplate imposes some conventions, not all of which are present in ZF.
 The following reference should be enough to get you going.